FBDr/6lowpanstars/README.md

 The simualtion set-up files can be found in the [wns-iot-v1 folder](scratch/wsn-iot-v1) folder.
 The implmented CoAP files are included in
 [applications folder](src/applications/model).
 All files start with coap-.. and are based on the [udp-client](src/applications/model/udp-client.cc)  and [udp-server](src/applications/model/udp-server.cc) apps.

-The customised ndn Zipf-Mandelbrot application can be found in the [ndn/apps folder] (src/ndnSIM/apps/ndn-consumer-zipf-mandelbrot-v2.cpp).
+The customised ndn Zipf-Mandelbrot application can be found in the [ndn/apps folder](src/ndnSIM/apps/ndn-consumer-zipf-mandelbrot-v2.cpp).

 # Installation
 Install NS-3 according to the instructions in https://github.com/nsnam/ns-3-dev-git.